code-collabo/node-mongo-cli/README.md

 See the links for the official [node-mongo documentation](https://code-collabo.gitbook.io/node-mongo/) and [Code Collabo documentation](https://code-collabo.gitbook.io/doc/).

 ## Want to contribute?
 Love the project and wish to contribute?
-See contribution guide in the [node-mongo gitbook documentation](https://code-collabo.gitbook.io/node-mongo/) for how to start contributing.
+See contribution guide in the [node-mongo documentation](https://code-collabo.gitbook.io/node-mongo/) for how to start contributing.
 You can also reach out to [@Ifycode](https://github.com/Ifycode) in case you need any assistance.

 ## Appreciation
 Appreciation goes to [@dkundel](https://github.com/dkundel), [@academind](https://github.com/academind), [@CodAffection](https://github.com/CodAffection), [@coryhouse](https://github.com/coryhouse) whose awesome youTube videos, articles and/or courses helped a lot while building the node-mongo project - cli, templates and/or demo app.
 Also to [@IsraelObiagba](https://github.com/IsraelObiagba) and [@jiobiagba](https://github.com/jiobiagba) for their help.